Newborn Screening for GM1

 The GUARDIAN study is a free study that screens newborns for additional genetic conditions not currently included in standard newborn screening.

-A research study based in North Carolina, Early Check offers additional free screening for around 200 serious health conditions in newborn babies, including GM1.
+A research study based in North Carolina, Early Check is no longer enrolling.
+The study screen includes around 200 serious health conditions in newborn babies, including GM1.

 Sunshine Genetics is Florida’s state-funded genomic newborn screening (gNBS) research study.
 This study will screen Floridian newborns for over 500 genetic conditions not currently screened as part of standard or traditional newborn screening.
 Sunshine Genetics will kick off in early 2026.

-GM1 is not currently included in the BEACONS newborn screening study due to not having an approved treatment.
-It may be possible that this study will be expanded in the future.
+GM1 is not currently included in the BEACONS or the Baby Screen+ newborn screening studies due to not having an approved treatment.
+It may be possible that these studies can be expanded to include GM1 in the future.

 Publications